Coelecanth/Project1-final/ReadMe.md

     The structure of the site consists of a single scrollable page rather than multiple separate pages.
 This should give a more accessible experience for all and by doing so will adopt a more mobile-first design which although market reserach for this business given the demographic and age of people, suggest a preference to use larget screen devices this provides better interest to  keep the user interested

-### Hero Header

-    The hero has a full width fixed image which has text that is fixed over it and darker tranapetn bar to add impact.
-    The image is responsive, targeting the main part of the image when it scales down. the image was souced from Istock

-    The user is introduced to the company and visiting the lodge with an image of a very enigmatic scene.
-The image really captures the essence of the fly fisher in being in an unspolit wilderness flishing, Transapernt bar helps to provide contrast but stops the image being broken up.

-## About Us

-    The about us section is a simple layout which features the section header, a few paragraphs of text and the button that links to the contact section.
-    The user will be given a brief introduction as to who the company are, what they can expect from the company and allow them to go straight to the contact section of the page.#

-## FAQ PAge

-## Web site Form

 # Languages